4dn-dcic/foursight/docs/checks.md

 * Checks should always initialize their check results using the `init_check_res` function, with the first argument as the FS connection and the second argument as the **exact string name of the check**.
 * There should NOT be two checks with the same name.
 The tests will fail if this happens.
 * Attributes of the check result, such as status, are simply set like: `check.status = 'PASS'`.
-* Checks should end by returning the value of the stored check result: `return check.store_result()`.
+* Checks should always end by returning the value of the check result: `return check`.

 ## Attributes you can set on a check result
 The check result (i.e. the output of running `init_check_res`) has a number of important attributes that determine what is stored as output of your check.
 Below is a list of different fields you can set on your check result within the body of your check.
-As always, the results should stored at the end of the check by using `check.store_result()`.
+As always, the check function should return the check result (object initialized by `init_check_res`).
 Any of the following attributes can be set like this:

 ```
 check = init_check_res(connection, 'my_check_name')